 Yes.
 The University Housing charges, Meal plans, Tuition and Mandatory Fees are on the same billing statement.
 They are listed separately on the billing statement.
 You can view the details through your Student Accounts Service Center.

 Where are my bills sent to?
-How do I change my billing address?

 How can I access my account balance?